CitrineInformatics/citrine-python/docs/source/data_extraction.rst

          process_template = LinkByUID(scope="templates", id="apply glaze")

 A :class:`~citrine.ara.columns.Column` object describes how to transform a Variable into a primitive value (e.g. a real number, an integer, or a string) that can be entered into a cell in a table.
-This is necessary because GEMD Attributes are more general than primitive values; they often conveying uncertainty estimates, for example.
+This is necessary because GEMD Attributes are more general than primitive values; they often convey uncertainty estimates, for example.

 .. code-block:: python